 Project Quick Facts:

 - The $271.4 million Mission Reach project is funded by Bexar County ($196.3 million), the City of San Antonio ($6.5 million); USACE ($57.9 million) and through private donations collected by the San Antonio River Foundation ($4.7 million).
 Funding for utility relocations by the San Antonio Water System (SAWS) totals $6 million. $63.3 million of Bexar County’s funding may be reimbursed by the Federal government should federal appropriations be made for the project per 2009 (Public Law 111-8) Sec.
 115.

-- The San Antonio River Authority is managing construction on the project.
+- The San Antonio River Authority managed construction of the project.

 - Eight miles of river length